-1. A properly completed Department of Anthropology Graduate Student Application Form (available from the Department Office or download the department application form, and reference form).
+1. A properly completed Department of Anthropology Graduate Student Application Form available from the Department Office or download the Department of Anthropology application.

 2. A formal statement of purpose (of about 2 pages), detailing the reasons why you want to conduct graduate work in the Anthropology Program, what you hope to gain professionally from the Program, and a discussion of your short/long term goals.